CameronAllan16/CameronAllan16/README.md

 #  Hi, I’m Cameron Allan 👋
  Hi, I'm Cameron, I am a developer with a knack for front-end development.
 I love solving problems, exploring data, and building cool stuff.
-Check out my projects an let's learn from each other
+Check out my projects and let's learn from each other

 ## Education
-- Studied Computer Science with a concentration in Web and Mobile Application Devlopment at Ball State University
+- Studied Computer Science with a concentration in Web and Mobile Application Devlopment at Ball State University in Muncie, IN

 ## What I do

 ## Tech Skills